Atolls of the Maldives: Ihavandhippolhu

-Ihavandhippolhu Atoll is the northernmost atoll in the Maldives, and the capital island of Ihavandhippolhu atoll is Ihavandhoo.
+Ihavandhippolhu Atoll is the northernmost atoll in the Maldives.
 It is a small natural atoll 22 km in length.

 It has 25 islands lying all around the boundary reef.
 One long barrier reef forms the western side of the atoll.
 There are several coral patches in the lagoon and the general depth in the centre is 20 to 30 fathoms (35 to 55 m).

 Ihavandhippolhu is bounded in the north by the broad channel known as Māmalē Kandu (or Maliku Kandu) which separates the islands of Maldives from those belonging to India.

 Administratively, Ihavandhippolhu belongs to the North Thiladhunmathi (Haa Alifu) Atoll administrative division which also includes the northernmost portion of the Thiladhunmathi natural atoll.

 Thiladhunmathi

-Boduthiladhunmathi Atoll (Tiladummati in the Admiralty Charts) is the largest of the Maldives atolls and the world's largest atoll (not taking into account the mostly submerged Great Chagos Bank and Saya de Malha Bank).
-It a very open, a typical atoll without a clearly delimited lagoon.
+Boduthiladhunmathi Atoll is the largest of the Maldives atolls and the world's largest atoll (not taking into account the mostly submerged Great Chagos Bank and Saya de Malha Bank).
+It is very open, a typical atoll without a clearly delimited lagoon.

 It is a huge atoll stretching SSW for 76 km and contains nearly forty islands generally of a fair size.
 Kelaa, a large island forms a prominent point in the NE of this atoll.